philippeowagner/django-favicon-plus/README.md

         ...
     )

-The defaulf `FAVICON_CONFIG` look like this, if you want something else you can define it in your settings.py.
-The key of the dictionary is the value for the `rel` attribut of the link tag, while the list in the value are the sizes for the `size` attribute and the image resizing.
+The default `FAVICON_CONFIG` look like this, if you want something else you can define it in your settings.py.
+The key of the dictionary is the value for the `rel` attribute of the link tag, while the list in the value are the sizes for the `size` attribute and the image resizing.

     FAVICON_CONFIG = {
         'shortcut icon': [16 ,32 ,48 ,128, 192],